forestdb/forestdb.org/models/lucas-kemp-2015-replication.md

 #### story 5: multiple causes with different strengths

 A and B are both somewhat likely *a priori*.
-A always causes C, but in the absense of A B usually causes C. C always causes D.
+A always causes C, but in the absence of A, B usually causes C. C always causes D.
 In this situation, all of the variables happen to be true.

 *Note:* We're not sure whether the link between B and C is on in this case, because either way, A would have caused C.